improbable-eng/grpc-web/README.md

 The code here is `alpha` quality.
 It is being used for a subset of Improbable's frontend single-page apps in production.

+## Known Limitations

+### Server-side streaming with XHR

+Browsers that don't support [Fetch with `body.getReader`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) (Currently only Edge 14+ and Chrome 43+ - full ReadableStream was added in Chrome 52, but only `body.getReader()` is used) or `XMLHttpRequest.responseType = moz-chunked-arraybuffer` (Firefox 38+) use [XmlHttpRequest (XHR)](https://developer.mozilla.org/en/docs/Web/API/XMLHttpRequest).
+XHR keeps the entire server response in memory.
+This means that a long-lived or otherwise large streaming response will consume a large amount of memory in the browser and may cause instability.
+Fetch does not suffer from this issue.
+It is therefore advised that you don't use open-ended or large payload server streaming if you intend to support browsers that do not support Fetch.

+### MS-Stream (IE 10 + 11)

+IE 10 and 11 use [`ms-stream`](https://msdn.microsoft.com/en-us/library/hh772328(v=vs.85).aspx), which has a limited 16MB buffer for responses, causing any larger response to cause the transport to fail.

 ### Running the tests

 [See test README](test)